replicatedhq/troubleshoot.sh/docs/source/collect/copy.md

 ---
-title: Copy Files
+title: Copy Files and Folders
 description: A description of the copy collector to copy files out of pods
 ---

+> The ability to copy folders was introduced in Kots 1.19.0 and Troubleshoot 0.9.42.

-The `copy` collector can be used to copy files from pods and include the contents in the collected data.
+The `copy` collector can be used to copy files or an entire folder from pods and include the contents in the collected data.
-This collector can be included multiple times to copy different files from different pods.
+This collector can be included multiple times to copy different files or folders from different pods.

 ## Parameters